RatJuggler/advent-of-code/2016/README.md

 ##### Day 18: Like a Rogue
 While the puzzle was straightforward I wasn't happy with my TrapDector class until I'd simplified it down to the bare bones of the requirement.

+##### Day 19: An Elephant Named Joseph
+So I worked out the first part simply enough using brute force to remove losing elves in an array of booleans.
+My attempts with the second part using a ```LinkedList``` have so far been unsuccessful as they take too long to complete.
+Swapping back to an array improves the speed but I'm not getting the correct result.
+Looking at the solutions threads these are a variation on the [Josephus Problem](https://en.wikipedia.org/wiki/Josephus_problem).